tenzir/tenzir/web/docs/installation/deploy-the-platform.md

 # Deploy the platform

-The **Tenzir Platform** is the control plane that manage Tenzir Nodes.
+The **Tenzir Platform** is the control plane that manages Tenzir Nodes.
 The platform also provides a web interface to explore data, create pipelines, and build dashboards.